surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>

-### Cross-modsource routing
+### Modulating LFO parameters with another modulator

-When clicking on the main button of one of the LFOs, both the modulation source selection and the LFO editor will be selected.
-However, the two actions can be separated, as you can choose which button is selected as the modulation routing source, and at the same time edit **a different LFO** than the source.
+When clicking on of one of the LFO buttons in the routing bar, both the LFO source selection and the LFO editor will be selected.
+However, the two actions can be separated, as you can choose which button is selected as the modulation routing source, and at the same time edit parameters from **a different
+LFO** than the source.

 To do that, select the source normally, and then click